AvaterClasher/mextron/docs/pages/page.md

 > 🚧 This project is currently under development.
 Expect breaking changes. 🚧

 A sleek and minimalist static site generator written in Rust.
-Designed with simplicity in mind, Mextron makes website creation a breeze.
+Designed with simplicity in mind, Mextron makes website creation a breeze.It supports Markdown files, allowing you to write content with ease.

 ### Installation